 Licking and Chewing

-Natural horsemanship information has suggested that licking and chewing is a sign that a horse is accepting new information, such as during training.
-This action may be more like yawning in its function, as a way to release any stress it may have felt.Continue to 9 of 15 below.
+Natural horsemanship concepts suggest that licking and chewing is a sign that a horse is accepting new information, such as during training.
+As long as this behavior is not abnormally repetitive or compulsive, this action may be more like yawning in its function, as a way to release any stress the horse may be feeling.Continue to 9 of 15 below.

 09 of 15

-Colic symptoms can be caused by stress.
-A new herd mate or changes in routine, whether or handler can be enough to make some horses mildly colicky.
-Chronic stress can lead to EGUS, which of course, can cause colic symptoms.
+Colic symptoms may be caused by stress.
+A new herd mate or changes in routine, weather, or handler can be enough to make some horses mildly colicky.
+Chronic stress can lead to EGUS, which can cause colic symptoms.

 10 of 15